 - Step 4: Brew for one to two minutes.

 - Step 5: Finally, serve.

 Pour a small amount of tea into each cup at a time and continue until you serve up all the tea in the pot.
 The Japanese strongly believe that even the last drop of this green tea tastes the finest.
 Needless to say, you can add hot water again to the teapot for a second or even a third brewing.

-If you want to read more articles on brewing guides, check them out here:
+If you want to read more articles on sencha, check them out here:

 Share your moment with us and stay connected on: